gsahaij/gsahaij/README.md

 - 👋 Hi, I’m @gsahaij
 - 👀 I’m interested in developing commercial software in the financial, automotive or medical field
-- 🌱 I’m currently learning Web Development and SQL
+- 🌱 I’m currently learning Web Systems and Cybersecurity
-- 💞️ I’m looking to obtain an internship that will allow me to effectively contribute to a software engineering team
+- 💞️ I’m looking to obtain a full time position that will allow me to effectively contribute to a software engineering team
 - 📫 How to reach me: gsahaij@umich.edu

 <!---